Tomáš Halík

-Tomáš Halík (/cs/; born 1 June 1948) is a Czech Catholic priest, philosopher, and theologian.
+Tomáš Halík (Note: /cs/; in isolation, Tomáš is pronounced /cs/) (born 1 June 1948) is a Czech Catholic priest, philosopher, and theologian.
 He is a professor of sociology at the Charles University in Prague, pastor of the Academic Parish by St. Salvator Church in Prague, and president of the Czech Christian Academy.

 Since 1989, Halík has lectured at universities and international scientific conferences in Europe, the United States, Asia, Australia, Canada, and Southern Africa.
 He was also a visiting professor at Oxford University, Cambridge University, and Harvard University.

 He is an author of several books on religion and spirituality and a recipient of numerous awards and prizes including the Templeton Prize, Romano Guardini Prize, and an honorary degree from Oxford University.
 In 2008, Pope Benedict XVI granted him the title of Monsignor Honorary Prelate of His Holiness.

 As an active member of religious and cultural dissent during Communist era, Halík was appointed by Pope John Paul II as an advisor to the Pontifical Council for Dialogue with Non-Believers in 1992.
 In the Saint Salvator Church in Prague, he often holds joint prayers and meditations with members of other religions such as Jews, Buddhists, and Muslims.
 Due to his views on the other religions, his support for registered partnerships, and later gay marriage, his criticism of the anti-abortion movement, and his stance on immigration, he has received both praise and criticism.

 Biography

 Communist era

 Halík converted to Catholicism at 18 years old, due to the influence of writers like G. K. Chesterton and Graham Greene.
-He studied Sociology and Philosophy at Charles University, in Prague, then Czechoslovakia, where he was a student of Jan Patočka.
+He studied sociology and philosophy at Charles University in Prague, then Czechoslovakia, where he was a student of Jan Patočka.
 He moved briefly abroad to study English at the University of Wales, in Bangor, where he was surprised by the Soviet-led invasion of his country, meant to crush the Prague Spring, in August 1968.
 He returned to Prague, where he graduated in 1972.
-He did a speech at his doctoral graduation ceremony that was deemed subversive by the Communist regime, which banned him from teaching or holding any academic position.
-He then worked as a psychotherapist, from 1972 to 1975.
+He delivered a speech at his doctoral graduation ceremony that was deemed subversive by the Communist regime, which banned him from teaching or holding any academic position.
+He then worked as a psychotherapist from 1972 to 1975.
 He held the chair of Psychology of Work for the Institute of the Ministry of Labour, from 1975 to 1984.
 Meanwhile, Halík clandestinely studied Theology in Prague, and on 21 August 1978, was secretly ordained as a Roman Catholic priest at Erfurt, East Germany.
 He studied and received a post degree in Psychology from the Institute of Medicine in Prague in 1984.
 He worked as a psychotherapist for drug addicts and alcoholics at the clinic for cure of addictions of the Charles University, in Prague, from 1984 to 1990.
 In the 1980s he was active in the "underground church" and was a close associate of Cardinal František Tomášek, before the fall of communism in Eastern Europe in 1989.